Why Malicious Actors Love PowerShell Attacks and How to Defend Them

 3. PowerShell libraries are readily available as an open-source tool, which allows threat actors to easily modify and/or weaponize PowerShell functionalities within arbitrary processes.

-4. Malicious actors utilize PowerShell to execute local scripts and execute remote resources after retrieving them using multiple network protocols.
+4. Malicious actors use PowerShell to execute local scripts and execute remote resources after retrieving them using multiple network protocols.
 They can also encode payloads using the command line and load PowerShell into other processes.

 5. Sophisticated attackers can leverage advanced attack tactics, techniques, and procedures by using post-infection executables, including Turla, to load malicious PowerShell scripts directly into system memory.
 This allows attackers to maintain an undetectable backdoor required for future deployment and execution of planned cyberattacks.